Sale

 Candida and other fungal infections psoriasis and eczema

-Milk kefir comprises of approx. twenty different strains of lactobacilli, approx. thirty types of yeast strands, a dozen or more strands of streptococci and lactococci, enterococci, acetobacter and other strains of bacteria like bacillus sp.
+a dozen or more strains of streptococci and lactococci, enterococci, acetobacter and other strains of bacteria like bacillus sp.
 However, each bacterial and yeast composition, is unique and can vary from one strain to the next.

 *Pls. note that information provided by Craft & Culture is not intended to treat or diagnose physical medical conditions.
 In the event that any adverse reactions occur, please exercise good judgement and decide if medical attention is required.